Welcome to Thing 1 : Blogging!

 - Read through the introduction below.

-- Explore 2 or 3 of the examples, videos and readings that interest you. (remember, you don’t have to explore everything!)
+- Explore 2 or 3 of the examples, videos and readings that interest you. (remember, you DO NOT have to explore everything!)

 - Finally, do the learning activity in which you’ll set up a blog to chronicle your learning and reflections during the workshop.